flatironinstitute/sparse_dot/README.md

 `matrix_a` and `matrix_b` are either numpy arrays (1d or 2d) or scipy sparse matrices (CSR or CSC).
 Sparse COO or BSR matrices are not supported.
 Numpy arrays must be contiguous.
+Non-contiguous arrays should be copied to a contiguous array prior to calling this function.

 This package only works with float data.
 `cast=True` will convert data to double-precision floats by making an internal copy if necessary.
 If A and B are both single-precision floats they will be used as is.
 `cast=False` will raise a ValueError if the input arrays are not both double-precision or both single-precision.
+This defaults to `False` on the principle that potentially unsafe dtype conversions should not occur without explicit instruction.

 The output will be a dense array, unless both inputs are sparse, in which case the output will be a sparse matrix.
 The sparse matrix output format will be the same as the left (A) input sparse matrix.